How to Add the Best Comprehensible Input

 If we are not inundating our students with the target language, they will never be able to communicate in that language.

-Before we talk about the best strategies for comprehensible input, let’s define it: It is language, usually in context, in meaningful messages that is understood by the students and is only slightly above their understanding.
+Before we talk about the best strategies for comprehensible input, let’s define it.
+What is comprehensible input?
+It is spoken or written language usually in context, in meaningful messages that is understood by the students and is only slightly above their understanding.
 (L+1)

 It is the language teacher’s primary responsibility to make the target language understood by whatever means possible: facial expressions, gestures, board drawings, dramatizations, modeling, demonstrations, intonation, use of cognates, objects…standing on one’s head.